jwiedeman/AnalyticsDoctor/README.md

 When deploying the frontend (e.g. on Vercel), commit this change so the static site points to the correct backend URL.
-The backend allows requests from any origin by default thanks to `flask-cors`, so no additional CORS configuration is required.
+The backend allows requests from any origin by default thanks to the `cors` middleware, so no additional configuration is required.

 ## Serving the Frontend